How do I uninstall and reinstall my AudioBox drivers in Windows 7 or Vista?

 5. Locate any files with "AudioBox" in the title and delete them.
 These files would either begin with the word "AudioBox" or "PreSonus", so if the files are set to sort alphabetically, the files in question should only appear in the "A"s and "P"s.

 Note: There may be other PreSonus prefetch data in this folder from Studio One or other PreSonus devices.
 Even if a file states PreSonus in the title, only delete it if it also states AudioBox!

-2. Locate your AudioBox product in the list and click its link.
+2. Locate your AudioBox product on the My Hardware list and click its link.

 3. Right-click the link for the driver for your computer's operating system and select "Save As..."